appdev-lessons/refactoring-msm-gui-2/content.md

 Our starting point code for this project, `refactoring-msm-gui-2`, is one possible solution for `refactoring-msm-gui-1` and `msm-validations`.

-We have instance variables ("association accessors") defined in our models, which allow us to replace queries in the view templates with things like `<%= @the_movie.director.name %>`.
+We have instance methods ("association accessors") defined in our models, which allow us to replace queries in the view templates with things like `<%= @the_movie.director.name %>`.
 We also have validations defined in our models to prevent bogus data from entering our database and breaking things.

 Since this is another refactoring projects, most of the specs should already pass when you `rake grade`.
 However, there's a few failing, which you will implement in this project.